kulembetov/layout-insertion/README.md

 - **Purpose:** Generates cleanup statements for existing blocks and combines them with new insertion statements
 - **Functionality:**
   - Processes old SQL files to find existing SlideLayout IDs in the database
-  - Generates DELETE and UPDATE statements to safely remove old block data
+  - Generates DELETE and UPDATE, INSERT statements to safely remove old block data
   - Processes new SQL files and replaces new UUIDs with existing SlideLayout IDs
   - Maintains folder structure organization (title, 1cols, 2cols, etc.)
   - Creates cleanup files with `cleanup_` prefix and updated insertion files